I dedicate this post to myself in years ahead who wills to recall the days he prays for the things he has attained.

-This feeling of hope might wavers but this is the reason I write this.
+This feeling of hope might waver but this is the reason I write this.
 This will be the reminder for both of us.
 A reminder that behind the hope there’s your existence.
 You, who I’ve always wanted to be even though I can’t see the clear picture–as a better writer, perhaps?
 A reminder that I’m able to choose to carve my path to be in peace.
-I want to always remember that whenever I see straight so far away, regardless of the time, I always know you lie somewhere along the horizon.
+I want to always remember that whenever I see straight so far away, regardless of the time, I always know you lie somewhere along, or even beyond the horizon.

 And I’m on my way…